Detox Rituals for Better Skin

 An apple a day keeps the doctor away, is more than just an old nursery school rhyme.
 Anti-inflammatory in nature, they boost the immune system, alkalise the body, while cleansing the liver, gallbladder and intestines.

 A true super food, blueberries are packed with antioxidants and filled with minerals.
 They contain natural aspirin that assists with chronic inflammation and protects against free radical damage.

 We call it the “Holy Kale” for a reason!
-High in antioxidants, packed with protein, minerals, iron, fibre and Vitamins A, C and K, it is one of our favorite cleansing foods.
+High in antioxidants, packed with protein, minerals, iron, fibre and Vitamins A, C and K, it is one of our favourite cleansing foods.
 It assists in reducing inflammation, protects heart health, lowers cholesterol, blood pressure, and is a superstar for detoxing the liver.

-This incredible fruit contains glutathione, a powerful antioxidant that protects the liver from incoming waste and toxins, while also providing you with a healthy source of “the good fats” to deeply nourish skin.
+This incredible fruit contains glutathione, a powerful antioxidant that protects the liver from incoming waste and toxins, while also providing you with a healthy source of “the good fats” to deeply nourish the skin.

 A powerful anti-inflammatory and antioxidant, that mops up free radicals and supports liver detoxification.
 It also boosts our immune function, relieving stiff joints and muscles, eczema and other skin-related issues.

 Tip: Remember it must be consumed with a source of fat such as coconut milk or oil, and a pinch of black pepper to enhance absorption.